 Ron calls his recent artworks “3-DK,” which stands for “three-dimensional kinetic.”
 His artwork is characterized by kinetic imagery, optical elements, and visual iconography that immediately engage the viewer.
 By using lenticular lenses, Ron creates imagery that appears to move when viewed.

 Ron bases his 3-DK imagery on ideas he has sketched or conceptualized.
 Drawing upon the editing skills he honed as a professional photographer, Ron manipulates his digital images to create artwork full of geometric abstractions and vivid colors.

-In addition to influences from his father’s art, Ron finds inspiration in the Russian Constructionists such as El Lissitzky, Kazimir Malevich from the Suprematism movement, Wassily Kandinsky, Piet Mondrian, and Bauhaus artists like Josef Albers.
+In addition to influences from his father’s art, Ron finds inspiration in the Russian Constructivists as El Lissitzky, Kazimir Malevich from the Suprematism movement, Wassily Kandinsky, Piet Mondrian, and Bauhaus artists like Josef Albers.

 During a speech, Antonin Baudry, former Ambassador for French Culture and President of the Institut Français in Paris, said the following about Ron’s artwork:

 “Ron reminds us that France is more than Descartes and Rimbaud, more than Bic and Babar, even Haussmann and Libertinage.
 We are multi-layered, complex, even contradictory nation with both light and darkness in its past…[his works] evoke a vision of history that translates to trust, acceptance, and inclusiveness in our present.”